7.2: Embryonic Stage

 A third secondary vesicle, the mesencephalon or midbrain, is composed of the tectum, the cerebral aqueduct, the tegmentum, and the cerebral peduncles.
 The midbrain is an established region of the brain at the primary vesicle stage and does not further differentiate into finer divisions.
 The rest of the brain develops around the midbrain, which is involved in many functions including head and eye movements, motivation, and reward.

 The hindbrain develops into the final secondary vesicles, the metencephalon and myelencephalon.
 The metencephalon gives rise to the pons and cerebellum.
-The cerebellum accounts for about 10 percent of the mass of the brain and is an important structure for coordinated movement, posture, as well as cognition.
+The cerebellum accounts for about 10 percent of the mass of the brain and is an important structure for coordinated movement, posture, and cognition.
 The cerebellum connects to the rest of the brain via the pons, because the pons and cerebellum develop out of the same vesicle.
 Finally, the myelencephalon gives rise to the adult structure known as the medulla oblongata (involved in breathing, digestion, heart rate, blood pressure, etc.).
 The structures that arise from the midbrain and hindbrain, except for the cerebellum, are collectively considered the brain stem, which specifically includes the midbrain, pons, and medulla.

 1. This section contains material adapted from: Betts et al., (2022).
 13.1 The Embryologic Perspective.
 In Anatomy and Physiology 2e.
 OpenStax.
 Access for free at https://openstax.org/books/psychology-2e/pages/15-4-anxiety-disorders License: CC BY 4.0 DEED.